Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![message to say successfully deleted post](/documentation/images/delete.png)

 ### Super user/admin

 I created a superuser/admin so that they can create, read, update and delete posts so that they can manage the blogs content.
 They can remove any post or comment that is not in keeping with the ethos of the site.

 ## Design

 The design is kept simple to let the location posts take centre stage.
 Also to make it easy for users to navigate the site.

 ### Data Model

-I needed two data models to amke this website work.
+I needed two data models to make this website work.
 The first data model is the Post.
 This contains the information for the post.
 I have a second data model for the comments which are linked to a post.

 #### Location post model